OPSnet/greeny/README.md

 Greeny is the Graphical, Really Easy Editor for torreNts, Yup!

+## I want to run Greeny

+STOP!
+Go to https://github.com/opsnet/greeny/releases and download Greeny from there.
+The rest of the instructions on this page are for developers only!

 ## Linux & Mac Dependencies

 * GCC (clang will probably work too, but praise Stallman!)